Paralegal Studies Program

 • Investigate the facts of a case.

-• Conduct research on relevant laws, regulations, and legal articles.
+• Research relevant laws, regulations, and legal articles.

 • Organize and present the information.